alejandraglezd/alejandraglezd/README.md

 ### Hello hello hello!
-## I'm a Visual Artist and Front-End Developer in the making who loves music and design
+## I'm a Visual Artist and Front-End Developer in process who loves music and design
 ###
 ###
 ###